-This is a fully online course.
+Class meetings will be held in-person at the Hunter College campus.
 All materials will be available on the Hunter College Blackboard site.
 The Blackboard site will have a "Weekly coursework modules" page.
 For each module there will be folder containing recommended reading, additional articles, an assignment and/or other materials.
-Students are expected to complete all the work in each folder on a weekly basis.
+Students are expected to check the site regularly and keep up with the material.